Committee on Research

 Rationale: The University must protect its proprietary information and the privacy of its students, faculty, and employees, as well as manage the frequency in which they are contacted.
 Therefore, the institution must strategically manage the research being conducted to provide maximum protection for all constituencies.

 Proposed research activities that fall within any of the aforementioned criteria must be submitted to COR using a formal "Proposal to Conduct Research" form.
-This form can be accessed through the National Research Center Clearinghouse by contacting Freda Hartman at email@example.com.
+This form can be accessed through the Office of Scholarship Support by visiting the Research Hub at research.phoenix.edu and looking up the Committee on Research.
 Requests will be reviewed by COR and decisions will be communicated to the requesting party in writing.
 The Committee will meet according to demand, but no less than once monthly.

 Definition of Research: